lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 004.md

 ```
 After murdering a dozen or so kobolds we investigate the second island (Point B)
 On this island the nest/hive lays
+An attempt to make them look like houses was not very successful
 # Loot: